apache/incubator-taverna-commandline/README.md

 The following provides more details on the included cryptographic software:

-* Apache Taverna Command Line depends on and interacts with the [Apache Taverna Engine](http://taverna.incubator.apache.org/download/engine/), credential manager.
+* Apache Taverna Command-line Tool depends on and interacts with the [Apache Taverna Engine](http://taverna.incubator.apache.org/download/engine/), credential manager.
 * After building, the [taverna-commandline-product](taverna-commandline-product)